 KUB conducted an electric cost of service study to evaluate the allocation of costs among its various customer classes.
 Each customer class has a different profile, and the costs to serve them vary according to their usage and other factors.
 The study found, among other things, that the residential basic service charge is somewhat lower than required to cover the direct costs associated with providing service to a customer.
 The study also found that revenues collected from residential customers are somewhat lower than the actual costs to serve them.
 KUB's results are typical for TVA distributors, and the study noted that KUB's residential customer charge falls within a normal range.

-KUB's rate schedules have been set through fiscal year (FY) 2020, so the findings from the cost of service study will be considered when rate adjustments are next considered by the KUB Board, as part of the FY 2021 financial planning process.
+The findings from the cost of service study will be considered when rate adjustments are next considered by the KUB Board, as part of the FY 2021 financial planning process.